William Frater: Australia

 Frater won the Glasgow School of Art Haldane Scholarship for drawing in 1906 and studied in the craft and stained glass workshops.
 However his uncle, fearing a penniless future for his nephew, prevented his entry into the final year to take painting, and Frater left the school 1909, migrating on the liner Norseman to Melbourne in September 1910, a year after his younger brother Tom, who had continued on to Sydney.
 His application to the National Gallery School of Art was rejected by Bernard Hall (1859–1935), and instead he found employment as overseer of stained-glass design at Brooks, Robinson & Co.
 Ltd on a five-year contract.
 He enrolled in the Victorian Artists' Society life class but his behaviour had him ejected.
-Affronted, he impulsively returned to Britain on the Orama in May 1912 after only five months, and completed his training at Glasgow in the senior painting classes at the School of Art under Greiffenhagen and Anning Bell.
+Affronted, he impulsively returned to Britain on the Orama in May 1912 after only five months, and completed his training at Glasgow in the senior painting classes at the School of Art under Maurice Greiffenhagen and Anning Bell.

 In July 1913 he returned to Melbourne and in 1915 married tailor Winifred (Winnie) Dow (1888–1974), who had modelled for him before his return to Scotland, and they took up residence in Alphington.
 They had six children; a stillborn female (1915); Arthur, a manufacturer (1916–1998); John, a carpenter/builder (1920–2004); Barbara Dare, an actor and office worker (1924–2000); and twins, musician William (Bill) (1931–2009) and scientist Robin (1931–2014).
 Like other red-headed Scots, Frater was nicknamed 'Jock' by friends in his adopted country.